-As a manager, team leader or a CEO you know that one of the underlying success factors is having a High-Performance Team.
+As a manager, team leader or a CEO you know that one of the underlying success factors is having a High performing Teams.
 Even when pitching your startup, the number one attribute investors are looking for is an All-Star team.

 HPTs – High-Performance Teams by definition are groups or organizations that are highly focused on their goals and achieve superior business results.

-Not knowing what makes a High-Performance Team can ruin your business and even cost your job, because in the end of the day results are all that matter.
+Not knowing what makes a High Performing Team can ruin your business and even cost your job because at the end of the day results are all that matter.
 The most crucial side-effect of having a low performer in your team is that it is dragging down the high-performers.
 Whether they are carrying the low-performers on their back or trying to improve them.
 Consequently, they are not focusing their efforts on improving themselves.

 To spot a strong team you simply have to look for the team everybody wants to be on.
 For example, Google recruits on the basis of having passion, intelligence and a "learning animal mindset".
 The insight here is to look for potential stars who are looking for challenges and a place where they can demonstrate their skills.

 2. Healthy Heated Debates

 The difference between HPT and LPT is that a heated debate doesn't cause HPTs to fragment.
 Instead of becoming more isolated during tough times, these teams actually gain strength and develop cohesion.
 According to Gallup, HPTs contributed more equally to the team's discussions, rather than letting 1 or 2 people dominate the group.
 As a team leader, you should make sure that everybody talks in equal measure and keep their contributions short.
 Team members should face one another keeping conversations and gestures energetic.